iaohtdev/weather_app/README.md

 # weather_app

-A weather app using Cubit
+A weather app using Bloc Cubit and OpenWeatherMap for API